 - When done, remove from the oven and let cool for 15 minutes

-- Once cool, take a knife carefully around the edge and loosen the cake from the pan.
+- Once cool, take a knife carefully around the edge and loosen the bread from the pan.
 Then invert it (place a plate on top and flip it over on to the plate) and let cool for another 15 minutes.
-If you used parchment paper just lift the sides of the parchment paper up and remove the cake from the pan.
+If you used parchment paper just lift the sides of the parchment paper up and remove from the pan.

 - Enjoy!